dylanized/asset-loader/README.md

 Bundles
 ---

-Asset Buddy supports bundles, which are really just special asset names that you can map to a different filename - or an array of files.
+Asset Buddy supports bundles, which are really just special codenames that can be mapped to whatever file(s) you want.

 In development mode, load up the bundles with your uncompressed assets: